datastaxdevs/workshop-ai-as-api/README.md

 Don't forget to complete your assignment and get your **verified skill badge**:

 1. do all practice steps described below until you can query your API running in Gitpod.
-2. Now roll up your sleeves and modify the code as follows: TBD
+2. Now roll up your sleeves and modify the code as follows: add an endpoint that exposes the neural net configuration for the classifier model.
+[See below for detailed explanations!](#homework-detailed-instructions).
 3. Take a SCREENSHOT of requests/responses with the modified API. _Note: you will have to restart the API to see all changes!_
 4. Submit your homework [here](#).